kwansupp/kwansupp.github.io/_projects/2019-08-19-project-item.md

 ---
-layout: post
+layout: project
 title:  "Project item"
 date:   2019-08-19 17:38:14 +0200
-categories: jekyll update
+categories: test
+thumbnail: /assets/images/thumb-project.png
+caption: "test caption"
+type: "Test Project"
+intro: "introduction to project short."
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.